-Each player plays two hands of blackjack and can select to ‘switch’ the second, or top, cards of each hand.
-Players must make two best of equal size on the two hands, after which the hands are played and resolved individually along standard Blackjack game rules.
+Each player plays two hands of blackjack and can select to ‘switch’ the second, or top cards of each hand.
+Players must make two bets of equal size on the two hands, after which they can play the hand and resolved individually along standard Blackjack game rules.

-Players also have the option of making a ‘Super Match’ bet which is set on the first four cards that are dealt to them.
-After a ‘switch’, players may double on any two cards.
+Players also have the option of making a ‘Super Match’ bet which is on the first four cards that have been dealt to them.
+After a ‘switch,’ players may double on any two cards.
 They may double on a split and can re-split up to four hands.
 The dealer hits soft 17 in a switch.

 The ‘Super Match’ bonus bettor wins if the player gets a pair or better from any of their first four cards dealt.

 The trade-off in Blackjack Switch is that if the dealer gets a total of 22, they will push on all non-bust hands apart from Blackjack.
 Blackjack pays evens, when setting up each hand and is the only hand that beats the dealer’s 22.

 When To Switch

 The interesting extra twist to this variant of Blackjack is, knowing when to ‘switch.’
 The trick is to work out not just which hand is better then the dealer’s up card, but which combination of two hands will stand up better.

 Remember that you have to place the same bet on both hands, so it’s not wise to build one winning hand at the expense of the other.
 Switching aims to create two strong hands.

 That said it is wise to switch to a stronger winner.
 For example, if your two hands value at 18 and 14 you could switch to 19 and 13.
 There’s not much in it between the 13 and 14, but 19 is much stronger than 18.